Vasectomy is a permanent procedure for men/people with a penis

 How fast can I get an appointment?

-It usually takes at least several months to get an appointment with the vasectomy doctor.
+It usually takes at least several months or longer to get an appointment with the vasectomy doctor.

 How will it affect me?